 There’s another circuit of these things called Flatstocks which are a lot more poster-centric and attached to larger music festivals (like SXSW in Austin), and those are always more lucrative for us than the Renegades have been—I feel that it’s because the people coming through know what they’re looking at and are (usually) already immersed in this tiny niche thing to some degree—but that’s not to say that we don’t do pretty well at the craft fairs too.

-I’m really bad at ever knowing whether or not anyone’s actually keeping track of us, but at those things it seems like there’s at least a few people who are, which feels pretty good.
+I’m really bad at ever knowing whether or not anyone’s actually keeping track of us, but at those things, it seems like there are at least a few people who are, which feels pretty good.

 (Jes) This can be a really lonely and isolating and insecure-feeling job at times, and it’s really wonderful and somewhat rare for us to get to interact with people as part of work.